yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

-# How to optimize hyperparameters?
+# How we optimize hyperparameters at Qucit?

 ## Summary

 ### en
 Finding the optimal hyperparameters is often tricky and time-consuming.
 Common methods consist of testing all the possible combinations or drawing them at random from some distributions.
 What if there is a better way?
-Find out by reading our latest blog post, where we explain how we use hyperopt to fine-tune our machine learning algorithms.
+Find out by reading our latest blog post, where we explain how we use hyperopt to fine-tune machine learning algorithms used at Qucit.

 ### fr
-La recherche d'hyperparmètres optimaux est souvent une tâche délicate et laborieuse.
-Pour y arriver, une recherche exhaustive de toutes les combinaisons possible ou bien un tirage aléatiore sont employés.
-Existe-t-il une meilleure approche ?
+La recherche d'hyperparmètres optimaux est souvent délicate et laborieuse.
+Généralement, nous utilisons une recherche exhaustive de toutes les combinaisons possibles ou un tirage aléatiore.
+Et s'il existait une meilleure approche ?

-Découverez dans notre dernier poste de blog comment nous y parvenons en employant hyperopt pour calibrer nos modèles de machine learning.
+Découverez comment, chez Qucit, nous utilisons hyperopt pour calibrer nos modèles de machine learning.

-Finding the optimal hyperparameters is often tricky and time-consuming.
-Common methods consist of testing all the possible combinations or drawing them at random.
-What if there is a better way?
-Find out by reading our latest blog post, where we explain how we use hyperopt at Qucit to fine-tune our machine learning algorithms.

 ## Introduction

-At Qucit, we strive to improve the life of citizens by making cities more efficient and liveable. <br> In order to make this dream a reality, we are building a predictive platform. <br>
+At Qucit, we strive to improve the life of citizens by making cities more efficient and enjoyable. <br> In order to make this dream a reality, we are building a predictive platform. <br>
 At the core of this platform lies a set of general purpose machine learning algorithms that, given enough urban data and a phenomenon (say vehicle congestion, parking fraud or shared car mobility), will predict it for future time values.

 These various models need fine-tuning to work properly.
-The tuning step is often laborious, time-consuming and intractable when the model is complex.
+The tuning step is often laborious, time-consuming and intractable when the model becomes very complex.

-What are the strategies that we employ at Qucit to solve this problem ?
+What are the strategies that we employ at Qucit to solve this problem?
 Let’s start from the beginning.